kazezakimiyu/data-analytics-portfolio/food-supply-analysis/README.md

 The objective was to help partners better understand inventory distribution patterns and identify categories experiencing shortages.

 ## Dashboard Preview

+This dashboard provides a detailed view of food distribution cost patterns across categories and regions, helping identify areas of high spending and potential supply gaps.

+The top section shows total spending by food category, highlighting which categories contribute the most to overall cost.

+The bottom left chart compares cost per individual visit across a selected food shelf, food bank median, and state median, enabling benchmarking of operational efficiency.

+The table on the right displays the most expensive items within each category, offering granular insight into cost drivers.

+Interactive filters (year, time period, food shelf and food bank) allow users to explore trends across different timeframes and locations.

 ![Dashboard](images/fsa_report_screenshot.png)

 ## Dataset